 These and other conversations reveal that, while there is agreement as to issues between those on and off the reservation, opinions are very much in cadence with peer allegiances and along the cultural divide.

-Back at the camp, three young people bide their time waiting for a march to the front lines.
+The dialogue of race is different here.
+In contrast to the low rumble of urban settings, race-based hatred in rural North Dakota is immediately explosive.
+The conversations with non-Indians are rife with animus toward Indians and outsiders.
+Likewise, the indigenous population, on and off the reservation, offers little more warmth.
+There is a noticeable lack of eye contact with non-Indians and the almost obligatory dirty looks cast at the “was’ichu,” (the somewhat derogatory Lakota word for “white” and non-Indian).
+The culture is understandably steeped in historic distrust.Back at the camp, three young people bide their time waiting for a march to the front lines.
 Today, the Standing Rock Youth Council will take an offering to those manning the SWAT vehicles.
 The Youth Council is a contingent of the reservation’s younger generation that is guided by the mantra of “removing the invisible barriers that prevent our native youth from succeeding.”
 They are steadfast in support of the water protection action.
 Today, they will push to the front lines in peaceful offering to the men bearing arms and armor just beyond the barbed wire.

 I am confronted by the stoicism of two visiting tribal members from Michigan, and of Maria, a young woman affiliated with several North Dakota tribes.
 “This is not a conflict zone,” Maria explains.
 “It’s not a war zone.
 We don’t want it to be seen that way.”